Frequently Asked Questions

 Some Tour Series grips are currently available in 6 sizes from Standard-Oversize through X-Large depending on color.

 If you are unsure about your grip size, please contact us.
 Any unused grips can be returned for full credit toward another size or refund.

 How big are JumboMax Grips compared to a standard golf grip?

-As a reference point, most other companies' "jumbo golf grip" is about 1/16 inch larger than a standard grip.
-JumboMax Grips are +1/16, +1/8", +1/4", +5/16 , +11/32 and +3/8 inches respectively, so even our X-Small grip is probably larger than what you are using.
+Most other companies make a “jumbo” grip that is about 1/16 of an inch larger than a standard grip.
+JumboMax Grips sizing begins at +1/16 inches, so our smallest grip is probably bigger than what you are using.

 I’ve always thought standard golf grips felt too small, but I’ve heard a larger grip will cause me to push the ball.

-How do JumboMax Grips wear, compared to other grips?
+How do JumboMax Grips wear compared to other grips?

-All grips wear over time and need to be replaced, but since your hands are not slipping with JumboMax Grips, they will outlast most skinny grips.
+All grips wear over time and need to be replaced, but since there is less friction with JumboMax grips, they will outlast most skinny grips.